midoBB/Readeck/README.md

 ### Can I share a saved bookmark with a public link?

-Not at the moment and it will likely never happen.
-With the extension, you can save content that's behind a paywall and sharing it publicly would be copyright infringement. \
-You can export or print an article to a PDF file though.
-What you'll do with it is up to you.
+Yes you can, for a limited time.
+On each article you can generate a link that'll be valid for 24 hours.
+You can generate a new link as many times as you want but it will always expire.
+You can also export or print an article to a PDF file.

 ### Is there a system to store my (paywall) website credentials?